Increased productivity can lead to higher wages and household incomes, stronger

 Evidence from across the OECD shows that second-tier cities can be engines for growth.
 But when we compare cities like Birmingham, Cardiff, Glasgow, Leeds or Manchester to similar places abroad, they’re all performing much worse.

 The Productivity Institute has a number of insights on the UK’s productivity slowdown.
-The Institute’s Productivity Commission is run by our partner NIESR, and whose report summaries the scale of the UK’s poor productivity performance.
+The Institute’s Productivity Commission, run by our partner NIESR, creates report summaries demonstrating the scale of the UK’s poor productivity performance.

 The cost of UK productivity underperformance is laid bare in first report of Productivity Commission.